QR1.6.1 Occam’s Razor

 There is no logical impossibility in the supposition that the whole of life is a dream, in which we ourselves create all the objects that come before us.
 But although this is not logically impossible, there is no reason whatever to suppose that it is true; and it is, in fact, a less simple hypothesis, viewed as a means of accounting for the facts of our own life, than the common-sense hypothesis that there really are objects independent of us, whose action on us causes our sensations.”
 (Russell, 1912).

-In Russell’s time, there were few particles with mass, charge, and spin, but now forty-eight particles with twenty-four properties, five invisible fields, and fourteen virtual bosons, are needed just to explain the basics.
-To explain inflation, neutrinos, or dark matter, needs even more fields, particles, and parameters.
-And our best universal theory, string theory, needs eleven dimensions to work.
+The direction of Occam’s razor has also changed.
+In Russell’s time, physics was based on a few particles, each with mass, charge, and spin, but now it needs forty-eight particles, that have twenty-four properties, plus five invisible fields, that generate fourteen virtual bosons, just to explain the basics.
+To explain inflation, neutrinos, or dark matter, needs even more fields, particles, and bosons.
+And our best universal theory, string theory, needs eleven dimensions to work at all.

-It’s hard to imagine anything more complex than physics today, so if it is preferred, it isn’t due to simplicity!
-In contrast, the following chapters explain the same facts using one fundamental process, one extra dimension, and one quantum field.
-Last century, physical realism was a simple theory but not today.
-Fast forward a hundred years and quantum realism is the simpler theory, so now Occam’s razor cuts the other way.
+It’s hard to imagine anything more complex than physics today so if it is preferred, it isn’t because of its simplicity!
+In contrast, the following chapters explain the same facts using one quantum process, one extra dimension, and one quantum field.
+Last century, physical realism may have been the simpler theory, but not today.
+Fast forward a hundred years and quantum realism is far simpler than physical realism, so now Occam’s razor cuts the other way.

 Next